legendarycode3/31-days-Of-reactjs-course/README.md

 c) Tailwind CSS excels at rapid prototyping and development speed. </br>

 The right choice depends on your project's specific context…..  </br>
 For most use cases beyond simple dynamic values(in-line styling), using external CSS files or CSS modules provides better style management and separation of concerns than strictly inline styles. </br>

+✔️ Hooks ?
+One of the important features in Reactjs.  </br>